JoyLove0/BMMB-852-Applied-Bioinfo-2025/Week-6/README.md

 To process another sample, update SRA_ACC and re-run the relevant targets.

 ## Visualize the resulting BAM files for both simulated reads and reads downloaded from SRA.
-My SRA file aligned to nothing at first (see below).
+My SRR file aligned to nothing at first (see below).

 <img width="1440" height="900" alt="Screenshot 2025-10-05 at 11 17 43 PM" src="https://github.com/user-attachments/assets/38d5e4c7-ba5a-40d5-99ba-610209eecf4d" />

 So, I had to download the whole SRA file to see if I got any hits.
 I did!
 But the hit are very suspicious.
 Note that the IGV idenifies paired read but this is single read data.
 Also, see the unusually high covergae on the right end.